bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockain.md

      value: 01 ff  ff ff  ff ff  ff ff represents the 256 bit value: 007f ffff ffff ffff c000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000

+    Notes:
-    Note: the values here are shown as big endian, but the header is stored little endian
+      1. the values here are shown as big endian, but the header is stored little endian
+      2. the "one" value is current in the packed 64 bit for does represent exactly a difficulty of 1.0